simonjoom/material-gatsby/content/instructor/en/thomas.md

 date: "2018-07-02"
 ---

-### %User%'s description
+### Thomas's description

+Thomas speaks English and Russian fluently.
+He worked for Esf for 7 years before deciding to become independent.

+Thomas knows the slopes of Courchevel better than anyone because he was born there!

+Like most children in the country, he quickly starts the competition and, driven by the love of skiing and the desire to share his passion, he integrates in the wake of the ESF Courchevel.

-%User% speaks english and fluently russian , that will give a big asset to provide good services.
+Thomas speaks english and fluently russian , that will give a big asset to provide good services.

 * English, Russian, French speaking.
 * 8 years experience in teaching and coaching.